Med-Peds

-Internal medicine-pediatrics, or med-peds, is a medical specialty in which doctors train to be board certified in both internal medicine and pediatrics.
+Internal medicine-pediatrics, or med-peds, is a medical specialty in the United States in which doctors train to be board certified in both internal medicine and pediatrics.
 A residency program in med-peds is four years in length, contrasted with three years for internal medicine or pediatrics alone.
-Upon completion of a med-peds residency, a doctor can practice in the areas of internal medicine, pediatrics or can complete a fellowship program to further specialize in an internal medicine or pediatrics sub-field.
+Upon completion of a med-peds residency, a doctor can practice in the areas of internal medicine or pediatrics or can complete a fellowship program to further specialize in an internal medicine or pediatrics sub-field.

 History

 Combined internal medicine-pediatrics residency programs have existed since 1967, with its origins beginning as early as 1949 in the form of a two-year rotating internship.
 The specialty was initially established to provide broad-based training in primary care, but programs now offer a curriculum that prepares residents for primary care, hospital medicine, or education in the subspecialties.

 Training

 Internal medicine physicians, or internists, train three additional years after medical school leading to board certification in internal medicine.
 Pediatricians train three additional years after medical school to board-certify in pediatrics.
 Med-peds physicians train for four years and can be "double-boarded" for both these specialties.
 Since there is frequent crossover of disease and treatment between children and adults, med-peds training consolidates these two specialties into four years.
 The performance of med-peds physicians on the two national board exams is equal to their one-specialty (specific internist or pediatrician) counterparts.

 The ACGME sets requirements for residency programs in medicine-pediatrics.
 They require that the curriculum be specific for the combined program, not merely training in one specialty after the other.
 Residents should not be assigned to a medicine service or a pediatrics service for more than 6 consecutive months.
 Training is required to include experience in the emergency department, critical care services, geriatrics, neonatal intensive care, adolescent medicine, research, and at least four subspecialty services each for adults and pediatrics including cardiology and neurology.
 At least one-third of training must be with inpatients and one-third with outpatients.

 Med-peds physicians are heavily trained for primary care.
 A recent study on post-residency training showed that 61% of med-peds physicians pursue primary care as a career, 18% enter subspecialties, and 17% pursue hospital medicine.
 Many subspecialties are available to the med-peds physician, with the current most popular being Infectious Disease, Critical Care, Allergy/Immunology, and Endocrinology.